‘Rock ‘n’ Roll Heaven’ found in a Speck of Northern Alabama

 They created a unique sound that blended elements of soul, rock, a little bit of country and the blues.
 The stars came running.
 NPR:

-It would be impossible to render an exhaustive list of top solo artists who trekked south to revive their recording legacies.
+It’s highly improbable to render an exhaustive list of top solo artists who trekked south to revive their recording legacies.
 Notice the diversity: Paul Simon.
 Percy Sledge.
-Cher’s 1969 album was the studio’s address: 3614 Jackson Highway.
+Cher.
 Wilson Pickett.
+Duane Allman.
 Aretha Franklin.
 The Staple Singers.
 The Rolling Stones.
 It was said that on Bob Seger’s classic, ” Old Time Rock ‘n’ Roll,” the opening eight piano notes was a keyboard practice lark that Seger kept in the song.

 Jerry Wexler Makes His Mark

-Wexler’s courting of Muscle Shoals came on the heels of Atlantic’s separation from Stax Records in Memphis, with its superb house band that included Booker T. Jones and Steve “The Colonel” Cropper.
+Wexler’s courting of Muscle Shoals came on the heels of Atlantic’s separation from Stax Records in Memphis, with its superb house band that included Booker T. Jones, Steve “The Colonel” Cropper and Donald “Duck” Dunn.
 Wexler needed new blood and looked to Rick Hall and to Muscle Shoals Sound Studio for quality recordings.

 The Swampers Become Hitmakers

-Today, Muscle Shoals, Alabama, remains a musical powerhouse.
+Today, Muscle Shoals, Alabama, remains a premiere musical destination.
 Notably, The Black Keys recorded their Grammy Award-winning album, Brothers, in 2009 at the Muscle Shoals Sound Studio.

 Prattville, Alabama native Wilson Pickett was in his vocal element when he recorded the Beatles’ gem, “Hey Jude,” at FAME Studios in 1968.
 The guitar solo was performed by then little-known Duane Allman, who would soon scale rock’s greatest heights.
-Here it is, courtesy of YouTube:
+Here it is, published by MrElDuderino85 via YouTube: